bluwireless/py-genl/README.md

 helps you ensure that the root user has read permission on your virtualenv files.

-Note that your application may need to run as root.
-The above procedure installs the library in a virtualenv, which root will not by default have access to.
-One way around this is to run your application via a sudo command that passes your user's Python environment into the sudo environment:

 TODO: A proper solution would probably be to translate this Python package into a Linux distro package (`.deb`/`.rpm` etc) and install it system-wide.